VII. Academic Advising

 For some students, the Centre may function as a first point of contact for information or advice about academic program issues.
-Centre staff operate on an assessment and referral system - first helping the student to identify the problem or issue, and then, as necessary, referring her/ him to the appropriate resource (e.g. program counselling office, faculty / specialization advisor, Career Services, Financial Services, etc.).
+Centre staff operate on an assessment and referral system - first helping the student to identify the problem or issue, and then, as necessary, referring her/ him to the appropriate resource (e.g. program counselling / associate director's office, faculty / specialization advisor, Career Services, Financial Services, etc.).

 At the Centre, students will find general information on transfer requirements and procedures; Continuation of Study requirements; admission and graduation requirements; information about appeal process and procedures; help with interpreting the calendar; or help with different forms.
-Students who require more detailed information about their particular degree program requirements, or who have more specific questions about changing or adding a specialization, or transfer to a different degree program will be directed to the program counselling office or to the faculty advisor, as appropriate.
+Students who require more detailed information about their particular diploma program requirements, or who have more specific questions about changing or adding a specialization, or transfer to a different diploma program will be directed to the program counselling office or to the faculty advisor, as appropriate.

-UAIC is a resource for all students, with particular sensitivity to issues facing transfer (advanced standing) students, non-degree and general studies students, and "undecided"* students, including first year students or other students contemplating a change in program.
+UAIC is a resource for all students, with particular sensitivity to issues facing transfer (advanced standing) students, non-diploma/degree and general studies students, and "undecided"* students, including first year students or other students contemplating a change in program.

 * Although most University of Guelph students declare a major upon entry, "undecided" in this context refers to students who may be declared in a major but are now not sure whether the program is the right fit for their educational, career, or life goals.